smotrjashka/Udiddit/README.md

 You can be familiarised with url length on [this stack overflow post](https://stackoverflow.com/questions/417142/what-is-the-maximum-length-of-a-url-in-different-browsers)

 Then it is strange that text_content is DEFAULT NULL.
 That suppose that we can have empty posts, which is not true.
 And didn't have logic.
-Or we can post only the url of external sors without any text, can we?
+Or we can post only the url of external sources without any text, can we?
 It may be NOT NULL as well as a part of rest columns: topic_id, user_id and probably title

 About upvotes and downvotes.
 I’m not sure yet about how to realise them.
 Maybe it has some specific requirement in later chapters.
 But for now, at list, we need to have something like a votes table where we will have post_id, voter_id and COLUMN like SMALLINT with 1 or -1.
 I’m not pretty sure at this point.
 It depends on how we treat deleted users, and how we will display the quantity of votes and voters.
 Probably, for network performance reasons we will store separately the total amount of positive and negative votes.